Ancillary-AGI/pydance/README.md

 ## 📧 Email Template Engine

 ### Overview
-The enhanced Email Template Engine for Pyserv  provides a comprehensive solution for creating and rendering email templates with support for multiple formats including plain text, HTML, and Markdown.
+The enhanced Email Template Engine for Pydance  provides a comprehensive solution for creating and rendering email templates with support for multiple formats including plain text, HTML, and Markdown.
 It includes intelligent fallback mechanisms and a built-in markdown renderer for creating rich email content.

 ### Features
 - ✅ **Multiple Template Formats**: Support for `.txt`, `.html`, and `.md` templates